 You’ll need a hammock, some rope or webbing to attach the hammock to the anchors, and a tarp to protect you from the elements.
 Of course the Legit hammocks come with all of this, but you might want some extra tree friendly nylon straps on hand just in case.

-If you’re planning on sleeping in your hammock, you’ll also need a sleeping bag or at least something a little softer and more comfortable.
+If you’re planning on sleeping in your hammock (we call this setting up a hammock camp), you’ll also need a sleeping bag or at least something a little softer and more comfortable.
+And don’t worry about the weight, most hammocks can easily accommodate you inside a heavy sleeping bag.

 And finally, don’t forget a bug net to keep the insects at bay.
 Some hammocks have all of these features, so look into them.